 Conclusion

 Oatmeal is truly an ideal breakfast for you and your family.
 It is a source of fiber and energy, which is certainly a good way to start the day.
-You need to have enough power to withstand all-day challenges, and oatmeal can help you with that.
+You need to have enough power to withstand all-day challenges.

 Up next: